AndyShen105/Elasticsearch-java-samples/ReadMe.md

 # Some Samples of Elasticsearch
-This project contains some samples of Elasticsearch which is edited by java.
+This project contains some samples of Elasticsearch which are edited by java.

 ## Development Environment
 Java: orcle jdk-1.8